Contemplative Photographer, Writer, Educator

-I am endlessly amazed by the splendor of common, ordinary things and believe that if we look closely enough from the right angle, we can always find something to appreciate about a place or living thing – and perhaps gain insight into our own nature, as well.
+I am endlessly amazed by the splendor of common, ordinary things and believe that if we look closely enough from the right angle, we always can find something to appreciate about a place or living thing – and perhaps gain insight into our own nature, as well.
 Through contemplative photography, I connect with the essence that shines through the forms of the living world and invite the deep, spiritual beauty of nature to awaken, inspire, and transform me.

 When I am in nature, certain images stop me in my tracks, and at the time I don’t know why I am so drawn to them but sense they are part of a greater story, language, pattern, or blueprint that connects us all and needs to be shared.
 Such images have the ability to touch us deeply, open our hearts, and awaken or strengthen something integral within us.
 It is my greatest joy to capture an image in a way that expresses the transcendent quality I connect with in it – and then to share it so it may resonate with others, as well.